ThingSet/thingset.github.io/docs/spec/v0.5/appl_text_mode.md

     ?/
     :85 Content. ["info","meas","state","rec","input","conf","rpc","dfu","report",
-    "ctrl",".pub"]
+    "ctrl","_pub"]

-Note that `.name` is not contained in the list, as it is only available in the binary mode.
+Note that `_name` is not contained in the list, as it is only available in the binary mode.

 **Example 2:** Retrieve all content of `meas` path (names + values)